cloud-ark/kubeplus/Contributing.md

-# Contibuting to KubePlus
+# Contributing to KubePlus

-We would love your contributions to KubePlus.
+We would love your contributions.
 The process is simple as outlined below:

 ## Feature requests: